khudgins/barclamp-zenoss/README.txt

 About this Zenoss
 -------------------------------------

-Information for this barclamp is maintained on the Crowbar Framework Wiki: https://github.com/dellcloudedge/crowbar/wiki
+This barclamp installs Zenoss in your crowbar environment.

+This is an early, development prerelease that doesn't do much at the moment.